-3. Collect a greater sample size of pre- and post-study abroad experiences (culture, attitudes, language) in Costa Rica to ensure statistically reliable outcome measures for program development.
+- 1. Integrate the Spanish BA with WOLC BA. - 2.
+Complete ongoing analysis of online vs face-to-face instruction in the 2022-2023 cycle. - 3.
+Collect a larger sample of pre- and post-study abroad experiences (culture, attitudes, language) in Costa Rica to ensure statistically reliable outcome measures for program development.